Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 Did you hit your 10-hour minimum on business work?

-If no: Identify what interrupted the CEO blocks.
-Fix that next week.
-Delegate more.
-Say no more.
-Protect the time harder.
+If no, identify what interrupted the CEO blocks and fix that next week.
+Delegate more, say no more often, and protect the time more aggressively.

 The discipline isn’t working more hours.
 It’s protecting the right hours.